 - Spanish: Cilantro.

-- Environment: Native to eastern Mediterranean countries, however, spread and cultivated all over Europe and America.
+- Environment: Native to eastern Mediterranean countries, it spread and cultivated throughout Europe and America.

 - Parts of the plant used medicinally: Only ripe fruits.